sensiolabs/BehatPageObjectExtension/doc/index.rst

 The advantage of this approach is that all the important page elements are defined in one place and we can reference them from multiple methods.

+The `$elements` array should be a list of selectors indexed by element names.
+The selector can be either a string or an array.
+If it's a string, a css selector is assumed.
+The key of an array is used otherwise.

 Custom elements
 ~~~~~~~~~~~~~~~